Codestian/Codestian/README.md

   - A Minecraft mod which dynamically retrieves in-game attributes via MQTT
 - Blink
   - A simple Minecraft mod which emulates an eye blink
-- ICT1011 (in progress)
+- BLELS (in progress)
-  - A group effort to develop a key lock system concept using BLE and TinyCircuit, inspired by the HITMAN game's Hokkaido level
+  - A key lock system concept using BLE, inspired by HIMAN's Hokkaido map